 Civic Government (Scotland) Act 1982 Section 89 Certificate

-Do I need a permission to erect a raised structure?
+Permission to erect a raised structure

-Building Standards defines a 'raised structure' as any structure where any part of the finished floor level is 600mm or more above ground level which provides seating or standing accommodation.
+Building Standards defines a 'raised structure' as any structure where any part of the finished floor level is 600mm, or more, above ground level which provides seating or standing accommodation.